Winter Preparation Checklist

 8. Insulate the boiler's condensate pipe to prevent freezing

-9. Test thermostat by setting it to minimum; boiler should switch off
+9. Test your thermostat by setting it to minimum — the boiler should switch off

-10. Check roof and gutters for damage; clear gutters of leaves and debris
+1. Check the roof and gutters for damage; clear gutters of leaves and debris

 Draught-Proofing Tasks